 This documentary clearly shows that if we change our worldview, we can change the future, for good.
 However, institutional, business, and political leaders are too committed to the status quo.
 Meanwhile, the global poor are too busy surviving.
 That leaves those in the middle, and I would surmise that would be most of the people reading this blog.
 It’s up to us.
 As noted in the video, research shows that it only takes 10% of a population to spread an idea.
 If you understand that we are all connected and that only together will we get ourselves out of the messes we have created, then this video is for you.

 Watching this movie was like seeing many of my thoughts put together in a single narrative.
 I have seen several future-looking videos in recent years but this one really covers the complexities of our current situation.
 It is worth the one hour of your time.
 I strongly recommend it.
-If you are planning on taking my March workshop on social learning in business, it will be required viewing.
 Changing our worldview will be a process of social learning.